-In 2018, Governor Inslee signed Executive Order 18-021, directing state agencies to take several immediate actions to benefit Southern Resident Killer Whales.
-One of these actions was to develop a curriculum for the use of the whale watching industry as Vessels of Opportunity (VOOs) during an oil spill.
-This curriculum plan was completed in April of 2018 with input from our partners at Washington Department of Fish & Wildlife, U.S. Coast Guard, and National Oceanic Atmospheric Administration (NOAA).
+In 2018, Governor Inslee signed Executive Order 18-021, directing state agencies to take several immediate actions to benefit Southern Resident Killer Whales (SRKWs).
+One of these actions was to develop a curriculum for the using the whale watching industry as Vessels of Opportunity (VOOs) during an oil spill.
+This curriculum plan was completed in April 2018 with input from our partners at Washington Department of Fish & Wildlife, U.S. Coast Guard, and National Oceanic Atmospheric Administration (NOAA).
 The goal for this curriculum is to broadly recruit, pre-register, equip, and train whale watching vessel owners to be able to safely keep Orca from entering an area with a major oil spill.

 Vessels of Opportunity Program

-We are seeking vessel operators who would like to register their vessels and crew expertise in our Vessel of Opportunity (VOO) Program.
-If you are a skilled vessel operator with knowledge of our local waters and a desire to help protect Washington's whale populations in the event of an oil spill, we are interested in your support for a statewide initiative.
+We're seeking vessel operators who would like to register their vessels and crew expertise in our Vessel of Opportunity (VOO) Program.
+If you are a skilled vessel operator with knowledge of local waters and a desire to help protect Washington's whale populations in the event of an oil spill, we're interested in your support for a statewide initiative.

 Vessel operators can be trained to conduct wildlife surveillance and deterrence in the event of an oil spill.
 Vessels used during a response will be compensated by the spiller for the work conducted.

-Once you have submitted your registration, the system will reply with a “thank you” and explain we will be contacting you shortly for a follow up.
+Once you have submitted your registration, the system will reply with a “thank you” and explain we'll contact you shortly for a follow up.

 If you prefer to register by phone or email, please contact Shawn Zaniewski at 360-951-1668 or firstname.lastname@example.org.